 Citrix Workspace app now has the You can enable Desktop Viewer toolbar functionality so it is possible dynamically modify the window configuration of your remote session from the original settings specified by the configuration mentioned here.

 Different enterprises have different corporate needs.
 Your requirements for the way users access virtual desktops may vary from user to user and may vary as your corporate needs evolve.
-The user experience of connecting to virtual desktops and the extent of user involvement in configuring the connections depend on how you set up Citrix Workspace App for Linux.
+The user experience of connecting to virtual desktops and the extent of user involvement in configuring the connections depend on how you set up Citrix Workspace app.

 Use the Desktop Viewer when users interact with their virtual desktop.
 The user’s virtual desktop can be a published virtual desktop, or a shared or dedicated desktop.
 In this access scenario, the Desktop Viewer toolbar functionality allows the user to switch a session between windowed and full-screen session window, including multi-monitor support for the intersected monitors.
 Users can switch between desktop sessions and work with more than one desktop using multiple Citrix Virtual Apps and Desktops connections on the same user device.
 Buttons to minimize all desktop sessions, send the Ctrl+Alt+Del sequence, disconnect, and log off the session are provided to manage a user’s session conveniently.

 Pressing Ctrl+Alt+Break displays the Desktop Viewer toolbar buttons in a pop-up window.

 - On the General page of the Preferences dialog box, select an option in Reconnect apps and desktops.

 A virtual desktop or application may need to access files on your device.
 You can control the extent to which this happens.